kealanheena/react/README.md

 - Rendering Two Filtered and Transformed Lists To The DOM
 - Codepen Challenge 1 & 2
 - Color Spectrum Refactor

+### Section 7: Capstone Project One - Refactor
+- FriendLy App Refactor With Map Method
+- FriendLy - Filter & Map Two Lists To The DOM